loxiuras/train-app/README.md

 #### Packages
 <b>IDE-helper</b><br>
 The IDE-helper package (and actions helper) is installed to give you more functionality in your IDE.
 To create/update the IDE-helper run the following command: ``$ composer ide-helper``

+<b>Laravel Pint</b><br>
+Laravel come default with the Pint linter.
+Pint checks your code and helps you program in .... way.
+To run the pint linter your can run the following commands: ``$ composer pint`` (auto fixes the issues) or ``$ composer pint-test`` (shows the issues but doesn't fix them).